tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/dunmari-frontier-timeline.md

 - Mar 11, 1748 DR: Kenzo leaves the Lakan Monastery at Tokra, heading for Karawa in search of answers about his dreams, and the jade fragment he carries.
 - Mar 19, 1748 DR: Wellby arrives in Karawa.
 - Mar 21, 1748 DR: Seeker arrives in Karawa
+- Mar 22, 1748 DR, morning: Four strangers band together to protect [Karawa](<../../gazetteer/greater-dunmar/realms/dunmar/eastern-dunmar/karawa.md>) from giant hyenas.
+Afterward, Elder [Kisa](<../../people/dunmari/kisa.md>) and Speaker [Candrosa](<../../people/dunmari/candrosa.md>) ask [Delwath](<../../people/pcs/dunmar-fellowship/delwath.md>) and companions for help.
+- Mar 22, 1748 DR, afternoon: The party follows the hyenas' trail into the canyonlands, and meets [Alesh](<../../people/dunmari/alesh.md>) on the [Stoneway](<../../gazetteer/greater-dunmar/roads/stoneway.md>).
+They turn east towards [Gomat Oasis](<../../gazetteer/greater-dunmar/hara-basin/gomat.md>), making a cold overnight camp on the road.
 - Mar 22, 1748 DR, morning: [Kenzo](<../../people/pcs/dunmar-fellowship/kenzo.md>) arrives in [Karawa](<../../gazetteer/greater-dunmar/realms/dunmar/eastern-dunmar/karawa.md>).
 Giant hyena attack.
 Village elders, including [Candrosa](<../../people/dunmari/candrosa.md>) and Elder [Kisa](<../../people/dunmari/kisa.md>), ask [Delwath](<../../people/pcs/dunmar-fellowship/delwath.md>) and companions to help.
 - Mar 22, 1748 DR, afternoon: The party heads into the desert, where they meet [Alesh](<../../people/dunmari/alesh.md>) on the road.
 Turn east to the [Gomat Oasis](<../../gazetteer/greater-dunmar/hara-basin/gomat.md>), where they find three giant lizards ripping into sheep carcasses.
 - Mar 22, 1748 DR, evening: Kill three giant lizards at the [Gomat Oasis](<../../gazetteer/greater-dunmar/hara-basin/gomat.md>) and camp for the night
+- Mar 23, 1748 DR: A long day of travel brings the party to the [Gomat Oasis](<../../gazetteer/greater-dunmar/hara-basin/gomat.md>) at moonrise, where they find giant lizards feeding on dead sheep.
 - Mar 23, 1748 DR, morning: Meet [Akan](<../../people/dunmari/akan.md>) at the [Gomat Oasis](<../../gazetteer/greater-dunmar/hara-basin/gomat.md>) in the morning, a survivor of the giant lizard attack.
 After, turn east into the [Nashtkar](<../../gazetteer/greater-dunmar/nashtkar.md>).
 - Mar 23, 1748 DR, late afteroon: Arrive at the [Daraar Canyon](<../../gazetteer/greater-dunmar/hara-basin/daraar-canyon.md>), camp.
 - Mar 24, 1748 DR: Cross the [Daraar Canyon](<../../gazetteer/greater-dunmar/hara-basin/daraar-canyon.md>) heading east into the desert.